Analysis and Optimization of Graph Decompositions by Lifted Multicuts: Polyhedral Optimization

 In case $e \in E$, the inequality $0 \leq x_e$ defines a facet of $\Xi_{GG'}$ iff there is no triangle in $G'$ containing $e$.

-In case $uv = e \in F_{GG'}$, the inequality $0 \leq x_e$ defines a facet of $\Xi_{GG'}$ only if the following necessary conditions hold: \begin{enumerate}[(a),nosep] \item There is no triangle in $G'$ containing $e$. \item The distance of any pair of $u$-$v$-cut-vertices except $\{u,v\}$ is at least $3$ in $G$ and at least $2$ in $G'$. \item There is no triangle of nodes $s, s', t$ in $G'$ such that $\{s,s'\}$ is a $u$-$v$-separating node set and $t$ is a $u$-$v$-cut-vertex. \end{enumerate} \end{theorem}
+In case $uv = e \in F_{GG'}$, the inequality $0 \leq x_e$ defines a facet of $\Xi_{GG'}$ only if the following necessary conditions hold: \begin{enumerate}[(a),nosep] \item There is no triangle in $G'$ containing $e$. \item The distance of any pair of $u$-$v$-cut-vertices except $\{u,v\}$ is at least $3$ in $G'$. \item There is no triangle of nodes $s, s', t$ in $G'$ such that $\{s,s'\}$ is a $u$-$v$-separating node set and $t$ is a $u$-$v$-cut-vertex. \end{enumerate} \end{theorem}